babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

     }
 ```

-Of course in production code it would be nice to extract few helper functions to have smaller main banner function.
+Of course in production code, it would be nice to **extract** a few helper functions to have a **smaller** banner function.

 #### Stylesheets
 In the implementation of Bento you may find some classes called Stylesheets.
-Those are an old way of styling our views, before we had operators like `.backgroundColor(_ color: UIColor)` or `.font(_ font: UIFont)`.
-Stylesheets used to defined **how** a view looks like.
-Keep in mind that now Stylesheet usage should be limited and replaced with operators.
+Those are an **old way** of styling our views before we had operators like `.backgroundColor(_ color: UIColor)` or `.font(_ font: UIFont)`.
+Stylesheets used to define **how** a view looks like.
+Keep in mind that now Stylesheet's usage should be limited and **replaced with operators**.

 ## Summary
-Generally speaking Bento is our implementation of SwiftUI as we have started to use it at least a year before SwiftUI was announced.
+Generally speaking, Bento is our implementation of SwiftUI as we have started to use it at least a year before SwiftUI was announced.

 The most important thing about Bento is it uses a UITableView or UICollectionView to render view and that's why it needs additional types as `Box` `Section` and `Node`.

 `DesignLibrary` is also used very close with Bento as from `DesignLibrary` we have all the **components** we can use to build screens with `Bento`.
 Keep in mind that **components** are not UIView subclasses.
-They are light-weigh structs based on which UIView classes are loaded later on.
+They are **light-weigh** structs based on which UIView classes are loaded later on.

-In case you are looking for more examples of Renderers which use Bento just search for Renderers which implement `BoxRenderer` in our codebase.

-At last I want to ask you if you have any ideas how this article can be improved let us know and don't forget...
-"We accept PRs" 😉
+If you have any ideas on how this article can be improved let us know and don't forget... **"We accept PRs"** 😉